104 Christmas Card Ideas With Dogs

 Mommy kisses Santa Claus but so do good doggies!

 Creative Photoshopping: Frosty doesn’t need two arms after all.

-Fans of the movie, “A Christmas Story” will love this recreation
+Fans of the movie “A Christmas Story” will love this scene.

 Writing a canine letter to Santa: Creativity at its finest